The Best Excursions and Tours Along Italy’s Coast

 Find it in: Rome, Italy

-5. Cycle Through Naples
+5. Cycling Trip Through Naples

 What: Take an epic pedaling journey to see the art, history and culture of Naples, including a 12th-century castle, the city’s most famous square, the San Carlo Opera House and more.